nasp-NoSql/NoSQL-Engine/README.md

    ![read path](/assets/read%20path.png)

    **Cache Layer**: For optimizing frequently accessed data.
        - Block cache: component relying on LRU algorithm.
 Consisting of a doubly linked list storing actual block data and a hash map storing key-value pairs [block id , file name] : data_pointer.
 This aproach allows our system to have constant cache access time.

    **Bloom Filter**: For optimizing data lookups.
 If the key is not present in the bloom filter, we continue the lookup in other sstable files.
 Loaded into memory.

    **SStable Summary**: For optimizing data lookups.
 In the isection of sorted keys we choose ranges that are present in the summary.
 Loaded into memory.

+   **SStable Index**: After getting the valid key offset range, Index leads us to value of the actual data chunk offset.

+   **SStable Data**: Resembles the last detionation in our read path, stores actual data bytes.

  ---